cyberbotics/webots-doc/guide/using-python.md

 ### Installation

-Webots will start Python using the standard `python` command line.
+Webots starts Python using the standard `python` command line.
-As a consequence, it will execute the first `python` binary found in the current `PATH`.
+As a consequence, it executes the first `python` binary found in the current `PATH`.
 If you want to use a different version of Python, please install it if needed and configure your environment so that it becomes the default `python` version when called from the command line in a terminal.
 Alternatively, you can change the default Python command from the Webots Preferences in the General tab.
 If you set it for example to `python3.6` instead of `python`, this version of python will be used (if available from the command line).
 Finally, it is also possible to set a different version of Python for each robot controller by editing the `[python]` section of the `runtime.ini` file in each robot controller directory and setting the `COMMAND` value to `python3`, `python3.6` or `python2.7`, etc.